top of page

 The change in phase through the resonance must not be confused with the fact that displacement, velocity and acceleration are each offset by π/2.

-Graph showing phase angle frequency response
+Graph showing phase angle of the general transfer function

 Resonance Frequency